DuckMasterAl/website/README.md

-## Welcome to the DuckMasterAl Website
+# Welcome to the DuckMasterAl Website

-This website is under construction...
+## This website is under construction...
+Have Fun... looking at nothing!
+*But the 404 Page :smile:*